Mastermind with a Linear Number of Queries: Introduction

 \section{Introduction}

 Mastermind is a famous code-breaking board game for two players.
-One player, code-maker, creates a hidden codeword consisting of a sequence of four colors.
-The goal of the second player, the codebreaker, to determine this codeword in as few guesses as possible.
+One player, codemaker, creates a hidden codeword consisting of a sequence of four colors.
+The goal of the second player, the codebreaker, is to determine this codeword in as few guesses as possible.
 After each guess, codemaker provides a certain number of black and white pegs indicating how close the guess is to the real codeword.
 The game is over when codebreaker has made a guess identical to the hidden string.

-The board game version was first released in 1971, though older pen-and-paper versions (e.g. bulls and cows) have been known before this.
+The board game version was first released in 1971, though the idea of the game is older, and variations of this game have been played earlier under other names, such as the pen-and-paper based games of Bulls and Cows, and Jotto.
+The game has been played on TV as a game show in multiple countries under the name of Lingo.
+Recently, a similar web-based game has gained much attention under the name of Wordle.

 Guessing games such as Mastermind have gained much attention in the scientific community.
-This is in part out due to their popularity as recreational games, but importantly also as natural problems in the intersection of information theory and algorithms.
+This is in part due to their popularity as recreational games, but importantly also as natural problems in the intersection of information theory and algorithms.
 In particular, it is not too hard to see that two-color Mastermind is equivalent to coin weighing with a spring scale.
 This problem was first introduced in 1960 by Shapiro and Fine \cite{SFproblemE1399}.
-In subsequent years, a number of different approaches have been devised which solves this problem up to a constant factor of the information theoretic lower bound.
+In subsequent years, a number of different approaches have been devised which solve this problem up to a constant factor of the information-theoretic lower bound.

 The general $k$ color $n$ slot Mastermind first appeared in the scientific literature in 1983 in a paper by Chv\'atal \cite{chvatal1983mastermind}.
-By extending ideas of Erd\H{o}s and R\'enyi \cite{ERcoin} from coin-weighing he showed that the information theoretic lower bound is sharp up to constant factor for $k\leq n^{1-\varepsilon}$.
+By extending ideas of Erd\H{o}s and R\'enyi \cite{ERcoin} from coin-weighing he showed that the information-theoretic lower bound is sharp up to a constant factor for $k\leq n^{1-\varepsilon}$ for any fixed $\varepsilon>0$.

 Surprisingly, for a larger number of colors, the number of guesses needed to reconstruct the codeword has remained unknown.
-In particular, for $k=n$, the best known algorithm, by Doerr, Doerr, Sp\"ohel, and Thomas \cite{DDST16}, reconstructs the codeword in $\OO(n \log \log n)$ guesses, whereas no significant improvement on the information theoretic lower bound of $\Omega(n)$ is known.
+In particular, for $k=n$, the best known upper bound remained for a long time $\OO(n \log n)$ as shown by Chv\'atal, with only constant factor improvements given in \cite{CCH96}, \cite{Goo09} and \cite{JP11}.
+Only quite recently, this bound was improved to $\OO(n \log \log n)$ in an article by Doerr, Doerr, Sp\"ohel, and Thomas \cite{DDST16} published in Journal of the ACM in 2016.
+At the same time, no significant improvement on the information-theoretic lower bound of $n$ queries has been obtained.